RedRyotaBunt/Stalker_H1940_PDA/README.txt

 Exact file size limit hasn't been thoroughly tested but the program should read files equal or below 8mb.

 This program has been created or cosplaying purposes with the help of Claude.AI since my programming skills are still pretty limited.

+The RAR file has the single files in case someone is brave enough to sort through my mess and edit the .exe to add features.